Our Postgraduate Open Day will take place on Wednesday 27 November. Register now to secure your place.

 The university staff are always friendly, they helped me with everything from settling down, providing library induction and finding useful workshops.
 There is so much information on the university website, social media and notice boards you can use to keep up to date on everything that is going on in and around campus.

-In The Economics Division, where I currently study, I can approach any staff member and they will be willing to have a quick chat to discuss my questions or concerns.
+In The Economics Division, I can approach any staff member and they will be willing to have a quick chat to discuss my questions or concerns.
 In their busy schedule they usually always find time to help.
 I have been seeing this support in every aspect of my student life since I have moved to Stirling.
 This friendly environment motivates me in my studies because you know there are people there to help.

 As an international student, I expected the application process to be long and stressful.
 Surprisingly, the whole process of my application went very smoothly and quickly.
 Staff, both in the Management School and Admissions were so supportive, helping me with all the difference aspects of the process and contacting me to inform me how it was progressing.
 The international advisors were also a great help in assisting me with my visa application.